-Bonnie Nadzam is an American writer.
-Her fiction, essays and poetry have appeared in Harper's, Orion Magazine, Granta, Alaska Quarterly Review, Epoch, Iowa Review, Kenyon Review, and many other journals and magazines.
-Her first novel, Lamb, was recipient of the Center for Fiction First Novel Prize, longlisted for the Baileys Women's Prize for Fiction in the UK, and was translated into several languages.
+Bonnie is an American writer.
+Her fiction, essays, and poetry have appeared in Harper's, Orion Magazine, Granta, Lion's Roar, Kenyon Review, and many other journals and magazines.
+Her first novel, Lamb, was recipient of the Center for Fiction First Novel Prize, long-listed for the Baileys Women's Prize for Fiction in the UK, and was translated into several languages.
 The book was made into an award-winning independent film, Lamb.
 She is also co-author of Love in the Anthropocene with environmental ethicist Dale Jamieson.
-Her second novel, Lions, was released in 2016 and was a Finalist for the PEN USA Literary Award in Fiction.
-She holds a Bachelor of Arts degree in English Literature and Environmental Studies from Carleton College, a Master of Fine Arts from Arizona State University, and an MA and PhD from the University of Southern California.
-She is a member of the Center for Fiction's Writers Council, Zen Peacemakers International and a Board Member of Great Plains Zen Center.
+Her second novel, Lions, was released by Grove Atlantic in 2016 and was a Finalist for the PEN USA Literary Award in Fiction.
+She holds a BA in English Literature and Environmental Studies from Carleton College, an MFA from Arizona State University, and an MA and PhD from the University of Southern California.
+She is currently a writer and researcher for The Harvard Animal Law and Policy Program.

 Bonnie is a member of the Center for Fiction Writers Council and is on the Board of Great Plains Zen Center in the Driftless, Wisconsin.
 She lives in Minnesota and Alaska.